-Our recommendation is the newest iteration of the Jammy.
-Their first iteration was a hit, but not without its flaws.
-Fortunately, they listened to the feedback and went the extra mile to develop v2.0, which is more responsive, more playable, and more feature-packed than ever before.
+Our recommendation is the latest iteration of the Jammy.
+Their first version was a hit, but came with a few limitations.
+Fortunately, they listened to the feedback and went the extra mile to develop v2.0, which is far more responsive, more playable, and more feature-packed than ever before.

 Without further ado, here are 7 of the best MIDI guitar controller options available today:

 First on our list is the Jammy.
 We got our hands on this guitar controller earlier this year and were impressed with the unit.
 The Jammy’s aim is to function much like a normal guitar but with the added benefit of a MIDI!

 Updated recently with the new G model, the Jammy utilizes real guitar strings and a MIDI guitar pickup which allows you to strum and pick in the same way you would with a real guitar.
 The MIDI converter then acts in the same way as it would with another MIDI controller.

 The Jammy is designed with a plug and play ethos in mind.
 After initially setting up, you can either connect to your DAW via USB or you can connect to the Jammy smartphone app.
 This app includes a selection of guitar sounds much like an amp simulator within your DAW.
 This allows you to play in real-time as if you were playing through an amp at home with a standard guitar.

 This is a great option if you are looking for an easy to use guitar MIDI controller.
 Of course, the experience won’t 100% replicate the feel of an electric guitar but that isn’t necessarily the point.
 The Jammy is designed to be portable and quick to set up and this is something they have definitely achieved with both models.